 In addition, you can enjoy up to $300 in statement credits each year of Card Membership for eligible purchases at hotels participating in the Marriott BonvoyTM program.

 • 6X Marriott Bonvoy points for each dollar of eligible purchases at hotels participating in the Marriott BonvoyTM program.

 • 3X points at U.S. restaurants and on flights booked directly with airlines.

 • 2X points on all other eligible purchases.

 This card comes with a $450 annual fee and no foreign transaction fees.
 However, you can receive 1 free Night Award every year after your Card account anniversary.
-Award can be used for one night (redemption level at or under 50,000 Marriott Bonvoy Points) at a participating hotel.
+Award can be used for one night (redemption level at or under 50,000 Marriott Bonvoy Points) at hotels participating in the Marriott Bonvoy program.
 Certain hotels have resort fees.
 (See Rates & Fees)

 Furthermore, enjoy unlimited airport lounge visits when you enroll in Priority Pass Select membership.

 The Marriott Bonvoy BusinessTM American Express® Card offers 125,000 Marriott Bonvoy bonus points & 2 bonus Free Night Awards after you use your new Card to make $5,000 in eligible purchases within the first 3 months.
 Each bonus Free Night Award has a redemption level up to 50K points.
 Certain hotels have resort fees.
 Offer ends 11/3/2021.